nats-io/jetstream-leaf-nodes-demo/README.md

 [ OK ] added service import "$JS.hub.API.CONSUMER.>"
 ```

-We also need a subject to deliver our data on.
+We also need a subject on which to deliver our data.
-It is important to note that the subject we will be using in a bit is a lot longer than that.
+It is important to note that the subject we will be using later in this tutorial is a lot longer than that.
 Essentially, each mirror will need a unique subject.

 I am picking the common prefix on export and subsequently add parts.